The 20 Best Chinese Restaurant Syndrome Doctors Near Me in Nevada, US

 Accepting New Patients

-Frederick Herman is an Allergy and Immunologist and a Pediatrics provider in Las Vegas, Nevada.
-Dr. Herman has been practicing medicine for over 44 years and is rated as an Advanced provider by MediFind in the treatment of Chinese Restaurant Syndrome.
-His top areas of expertise are Sinusitis, Grass Allergy, Allergic Rhinitis, and Nasal Polyps.
+Frederick Herman is a Dermatologist practicing medicine in Las Vegas, Nevada.
+He has been practicing medicine for over 44 years.
+Dr. Herman is rated as an Advanced provider by MediFind in the treatment of Chinese Restaurant Syndrome.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Sinusitis, Grass Allergy, Allergic Rhinitis, and Nasal Polyps.
+Dr. Herman is board certified in American Board Of Allergy And Immunology.
 Dr. Herman is currently accepting new patients.

 Languages Spoken: